sept08/blockchain-identity/project/sixth/project-6/README.md

 - Web3: Is a collection of libraries which allow you to interact with a local or remote ethereum node, using a HTTP or IPC connection.
 - Infura: Scalable API access to the Ethereum and IPFS networks.
 - OpenZepplin: Contracts to help minimize risk by using battle-tested libraries of smart contracts for Ethereum and other blockchains.
-- @Triffle/hdwallet-provider: HD Wallet-enabled Web3 provider.
+- truffle-hdwallet-provider: HD Wallet-enabled Web3 provider.
 Use it to sign transactions for addresses derived from a 12 or 24 word mnemonic.

 ## IPFS
 Not used in this project.